LogtalkDotOrg/logtalk3/adapters/NOTES.md

 flag to the list of options that will be passed to the XSB `compile/2` built-in predicate and use either the built-in predicates `logtalk_compile/1-2` or the built-in predicates `logtalk_load/1-2` with the `clean` flag turned off.

+Changes in the XSB development version after the 3.7.0 release introduce an incompatibility with a setting for the `scratch_directory` flag other than `./`.
+This issue may or may not be fixed in the next XSB stable release.

 YAP 6.3.4 and later versions